 By the way, you certainly can try letting your vines scramble on the ground or perhaps on a nearby standing dead shrub, for a more informal look.
-Your work to control the display may be harder, and you may need a lot more space than if you just dedicated a trellis to the cause.
+You may work harder to control the display, and you may need a lot more space than if you just dedicated a trellis to the cause.
 But it’s your garden—your rules.

 When to Prune Clematis